-Some test methods or procedures are solely analytical tools and are usually applied to further characterise an analyte that has been detected in a primary assay, for example assays like virus neutralisation tests used to type an isolated virus or characterise an antibody response.
-Such adjunct tests must be validated for analytical performance characteristics, but differ from routine diagnostic tests because they do not require validation for diagnostic performance characteristics.
-The analytical accuracy of these tests is often dependant on the use of reference reagents.
-These reagents, whether they are antibody for typing strains of organisms or reference strains of the organism, etc., should be thoroughly documented, as required for any other reference material, with respect to their source, identity and performance characteristics.
+Some test methods or procedures are solely analytical tools used to further characterise an analyte that has been detected in a primary assay.
+Examples are the virus neutralisation test used to type an isolated virus or characterise an antibody response and subtyping of haemagglutinin genes by polymerase chain reaction of avian influenza virus.
+Such ancillary tests must be validated for analytical performance characteristics and differ to routine diagnostic tests because they do not require validation for diagnostic performance characteristics.
+The analytical accuracy of these tests is often dependant on the use of reference material.
+These reagents, whether they are antibody for typing strains of organisms or reference strains of the organism, etc., should be thoroughly documented, as required for any other reference material (Figure 2), with respect to their source, identity and performance characteristics.